Sandpaper Tree

 Maintenance

-Fast growing.
+Fast growth rate.
 On dry hillsides will grow as a shrub, but reaches tree size in moister regions.
 Needs lots of water to get established, but then becomes quite drought-tolerant.
 In full bloom, it will appear like it is covered in snow.
 Mainly native to South Texas but can be found as far north as Austin.
 If planted as far north as Dallas it will freeze back in cold winters, and rarely develop flowers.
-Propagation: seed, softwood division, sucker division, softwood cutting.
+Native habitat: thickets, open woodlands, Chaparral and brush country, Fence rows.

 Blooms spring through summer.
 The flowering season is longer in southern range.
 A single or multi-trunked tree with oval leaves that feel rough like sandpaper.
 Older trees have flaking reddish bark.
 Fragrant, white flowers, with 5 lobes are arranged in clusters.
 The fruit is a yellow to red, two-seeded berry.
 Larval host: Anacua Tortoise Beetle.